The FAST Start program is replacing lead and galvanized steel service lines all over Flint!

 In cooperation with the Lansing Board of Water & Light (BWL), Mayor Karen Weaver and the City of Flint launched the FAST Start pipe replacement program in February 2016 in effort to get the lead out of Flint after a state-appointed emergency manager switched the City’s water source to the Flint River in 2014 without the necessary corrosion control chemicals being added.
 The corrosive water removed a protective coating on the inside of the pipes, causing lead to leach into the water flowing to homes in the City of Flint.
+FAST Start is a key initiative identified by the Flint Action and Sustainability Team which Mayor Weaver formed in early 2016.

 The BWL has more than a decade of experience in safely and efficiently removing lead service lines (LSL) in Lansing and will provide the technical assistance needed to launch the FAST Start program.
 The BWL has perfected a technique for removing LSLs that is much faster and more cost effective than traditional methods.